 Arriving at our business office, we discovered that we had no commercial electrical power, but our offices and serving center offices were running on generator back-up power.
 Within the hour, we had the YKC Emergency Operations Center up and running so that we could verify 9-1-1 emergency call routing was still functional (it was) and begin checking the status of our voice and internet networks.

 The YKC network contains more than 30 different distribution sites throughout our areas that deliver internet, data and voice services to our customers.
-Any connection of two or more computers that enables them to...
-More alarms verified that none of the sites had commercial power and two of them had exceeded the battery back-up time and entered a safety shutdown mode in order to protect the equipment from low voltage damage.
+Network alarms verified that none of the sites had commercial power and two of them had exceeded the battery back-up time and entered a safety shutdown mode in order to protect the equipment from low voltage damage.
 We dispatched teams to each of these locations with back-up generators and fuel supplies.
 Both sites were up and running on back-up power within the hour.

 As we were able to identify other distribution sites that were running low on battery back-up power, we began deploying portable generators to these sites as well.